Supreme Court severs part of non-compete clause to leave an enforceable restriction

 Mrs Tillman’s restrictions

-Mrs Tillman was a employed by head hunters Egon Zehnder (EZ) and looked after EZ’s clients in the financial services sector.
+Mrs Tillman was employed by head hunters Egon Zehnder (EZ) and looked after EZ’s clients in the financial services sector.
 She had a distinguished career in investment banking before joining EZ to focus on high level executive recruitment.

 Having started in 2004 in a junior role as a consultant, she rose quickly through the ranks and achieved several promotions before becoming co-Global Head of Financial Services Practice Group in 2012.